TanGentleman/TanTan/README.md

 9. Locate the client secret: String of characters written next to 'secret'
 10. You should be all done using your browser!
 Paste these into their respective fields in mysecrets.py
 11. Set token_needed to True, and leave reddit_token as None for now.
+12. Triple check that all the required fields are entered correctly.
 11. Run test_setup.py with the below command and note the printed string.
 This is reddit_token, please set it accordingly
     - `python3 Documents/TanTan/test_setup.py`
     - If this does not work, please let me know, I am working on some better safeguards.